Capital punishment by country: Asia

-The information above does not include Taiwan, which is not a UN member.
-Taiwan practices the death penalty by shooting, and conducted one execution each in 2016, 2018, 2020 and 2025.
+Executions in Asia in 2024: China (1 000s), Iran (972+), Saudi Arabia (345+), Iraq (63+), Yemen (38+), Singapore (9), Kuwait (6), Oman (3), Afghanistan (unknown), North Korea (unknown; likely tens to just over a hundred), Syria (unknown), Vietnam (unknown).
+This does not include Taiwan, which is not a UN member state.
+Taiwan practises capital punishment by shooting, and conducted one execution each in 2016, 2018, 2020, and 2025.

-Hong Kong and Macau are listed below (they abolished the death penalty before their handover to China), but they are not included in the figures above as they do not have UN membership separate from China.
-This makes China retentionist only in the mainland.

-On 25 July 2022, because of Myanmar's civil war between the military junta (who rule most areas of the country) and the civilian government it overthrew, the junta carried out executions making them the first executions since 1988, making the country retentionist in areas controlled by the Tatmadaw.
+On 25 July 2022, due to the Burmese civil war between the military junta (who rule most areas of the country) and the civilian government it overthrew, the junta carried out executions making them the first executions since 1988, making the country retentionist in areas controlled by the Tatmadaw.
 Under the civilian government (who internationally and according to the UN remain the legal government) and in areas controlled by it the country continues to be abolitionist in practice.

-Iraq also has a regional variety of retentionism and abolitionism, as Iraqi Kurdistan is de facto abolitionist for ordinary crimes due to a moratorium that has been in place since 2007.
-The rest of Iraq (the majority of the country) is fully retentionist.
+Iraq also has a regional variety of retentionism and abolitionism, as the Kurdistan Region is de facto abolitionist due to a moratorium that has been in place since 2007.
+The rest of Iraq is retentionist.

 Indonesia has an informal moratorium and Malaysia a formal one, both in place since 2018.
 In April 2023, legislation abolishing the mandatory death penalty was passed in Malaysia.

-The countries in Asia that most recently abolished the death penalty are Kazakhstan (2021), Mongolia (2017), and Uzbekistan (2008).

-In 2019, Asia had the world's five leading practitioners of capital punishment: China, Iran, North Korea, Saudi Arabia, and Vietnam.
-Executions in Asia in 2019: Bahrain (3), Bangladesh (2), China (1000+), Iran (256+), Japan (3), North Korea (Unknown), Pakistan (20+), Saudi Arabia (184+), Singapore (4), Syria (Unknown), Vietnam (Unknown), Yemen (7+).
+The countries in Asia that most recently abolished capital punishment are Lebanon (2026), Kazakhstan (2021), and Mongolia (2017).
+In 2019, Asia had the world's five leading executioners: China, Iran, North Korea, Saudi Arabia, and Vietnam.
+Executions in Asia took place in 2019 in the following countries: Bahrain (3), Bangladesh (2), China (1000+), Iran (256+), Japan (3), North Korea (unknown), Pakistan (20+), Saudi Arabia (184+), Singapore (4), Syria (unknown), Vietnam (unknown), Yemen (7+).